 $ make uninstall $ make purge

 Radare2 has its own package manager - r2pm.
-It's packages repository is on GitHub too.
-To start to use it for the first time you need to initialize packages:
+Its packages repository is on GitHub too.
+To start to using it for the first time, you need to initialize packages:

 $ r2pm init